Your 60-Second Guide To ComfortDelGro Corporation Ltd Shares

 |Year||Dividend per share (Singapore cents)|

-I would say one of the biggest risks for ComfortDelGro comes from its taxi business, whose revenue has fallen since hitting a high in 2015 to S$726.5 million in 2018.
+Other than business risks due to the coronavirus, I would say one of the biggest risks for ComfortDelGro comes from its taxi business, whose revenue has fallen since hitting a high in 2015.

-In ComfortDelGro’s third quarter of 2019, taxi revenue continued its decline, falling 9.6%.
-The land transport giant said that the lower revenue was due to a reduction in its operating fleet.
+In 2019, taxi revenue continued its decline, falling 8% to S$668.6 million.
+The land transport giant said during the year that its taxi business was affected by “strong competition which resulted in a reduction in operating fleet”.

-ComfortDelGro’s share price has been on a decline since 2015.
+ComfortDelGro’s share price has fallen around 45% since 2015.

-At the time of writing, ComfortDelGro’s share price is at S$2.32.
-At that price, ComfortDelGro has a price-to-earnings ratio of 17 and a dividend yield of 4.6%.
+At the time of writing, ComfortDelGro’s share price is at S$1.67, and this gives a price-to-earnings (P/E) ratio of 32x.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in the companies mentioned.